 Buying a part with a reasonable warranty protects you from receiving parts that are dead on arrival or fail a short time after installation.
-It's not unusual to see sellers offering a warranty as little as 15 days or even just that it won't be dead on arrival.
-Purchasing spare parts from a seller or business that has a warranty of at least six month but ideally 12 months or longer shows that the seller is confident in the part they are selling you.
-It also gives you peace of mind that should something go wrong you know you can trust that you will get a replacement, repair or refund.
+It's not unusual to see sellers offering a warranty as little as 15 days or even just promising that it won't be dead on arrival.
+Purchasing spare parts from a seller or business that has a warranty of at least six month but ideally 2 years or longer shows that the seller is confident in the part they are selling you.
+It also gives you peace of mind that should something go wrong you know you can get a replacement, repair or refund.

 Has the item been refurbished?

 Used is not the same as refurbished and it is important to understand the difference.
 A part that hasn’t been refurbished/reconditioned can be a gamble.
 A used part will still have old components fitted inside and therefore could have been in use for 10 years or more.
 Some components, such as capacitors, can have a lifespan of seven years (or less in harsher environments) and will develop faults after this time.
 This can lead to used parts developing intermittent faults or failing shortly after the warranty period has expired sending you back to square one.

 Although slightly more expensive, a reconditioned part should ensure the part lasts a lot longer than the warranty period and reduces the chance of the part being dead on arrival.
 All the parts we sell from stock receive a full preventive maintenance service.
 This means we replace serviceable components such as fans, capacitors and relays to ensure the maximum lifespan of our parts.

 Check the item has been refurbished by professionals

 We would always recommend buying used parts from a company that has its own repair department and has an established history.
 Professional automation suppliers should refurbish used equipment to a high standard and only use genuine high-quality components.
 Their engineers will also be trained, electronics professionals.

 Be wary of buying parts “sold as seen”